DreamingRaven/nemesyst/README.md

 ## Introduction

-Experimental recommender system; C++, Python, bash, CMake; TensorFlow, MLpack toolchain.*
+Experimental recommender system; C++, Python, bash, CMake, and TensorFlow.

 This experimental recommender system is part of an ongoing masters thesis, which purposely compares the use of Generative Adversarial Neural Networks (GANs) with certain other traditional and prevalent machine learning (ML) recommender system techniques.
 This recommender system is evaluated by the common method of rating prediction via mean absolute error (MEA).

 This recommender system currentley predicts using the [MovieLense 20M](https://grouplens.org/datasets/movielens/20m/),